Capitalised Earnings Method Calculation

 Unternehmenswert Formel (mit ewiger Rente)

 The capitalised earnings method in accordance with IDW S 1 is described in particular in margin nos.
 102-123.
 It is divided into a subjective and an objectified capitalised earnings method.
-The subjective approach is essentially the same as the original capitalised earnings method (margin no. 123).
+The subjective form is described in margin no. 123.
 In addition to this subjective approach, there is also the objectified capitalised earnings method (margin no. 114-122), which is described below.

 The objectified income capitalisation approach in accordance with IDW S 1 proceeds as follows in simplified form: